 Other than the smart planning, there are a few excellent ways to avoid unnecessary outflows when repaying your student loan.

 Education Loan Repayment Tips

 While still continuing your education in the university or the college, it is wise to find a part-time job as per your schedule.
 Saving some amount from the part-time job will help in a great way to ease up the whole process of loan repayment.

-You need to make a 4-5 years plan to repay the education loan.
+You need to make a 4-5 years plan for the education loan repayment.
 While continuing your education, you need to make a plan as to how much you will have to pay each month towards your education loan.
 Create targets for your savings so that you can meet the payments schedule.

 Pay bit extra money with every installment

 You need to put in bit extra money along with every installment that you pay towards your repayment.
 Doing this regularly will help you save on interest through the entire period of your student loan.
 You could save considerably on interest in the long run if you adopt this practice.
 Education Loan repayment is all about how soon you set of the principle amount.